Fraud Blocker

 Misophonia is a disorder in which certain sounds trigger an emotional and physical response.
 It is characterized by strong emotions such as anger and anxiety, as well as physiological responses like increased heart rate or sweating.

-Recent research has indicated that it may be linked to the anterior insular cortex (AIC), which is responsible for integrating outside inputs with internal organs.
+Recent research has indicated that it may be linked to the anterior insular cortex (AIC), which integrates outside inputs with internal organs.

 This article will discuss the causes, symptoms, diagnosis, treatments, and coping strategies for managing triggers.
-It will also provide resources and support for those who are living with this disorder.
+It will also provide resources and support for those living with this disorder.

 Understanding Misophonia